Damoon7/Security-Camera-Termux/README.md

 - Call you, to alarm you
 - Send all taken pictures to your telegram

-*Tip: All token pictures and the converted video save in a separate folder named the current date and time.
+*Tip: All token pictures, recorded audio and the converted video save in a separate folder named the current date and time.